5 Different Types of Wasps in Minnesota

 Sphecid wasps are important predators in many ecosystems and are vital in controlling insect populations.

-Sphecid wasps are a type of solitary wasp that are found all over the world.
-These wasps are predators and play an important role in controlling the population of other insects.
+Sphecid wasps are a type of solitary wasp found worldwide.
+They are predators and play an important role in controlling the population of other insects.

 Over a thousand species of sphecid wasps come in various sizes, colors, and shapes.